tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.2_sample_actor/README.md

 We first created a DeleteTask txn, then use `send_custom_txn` utility to send it to the state machine.

 When using the send_customer_txn you'll need to specify yourself (the from_actor), txn name.
-The req.uuid is used for the client to query txn execution result at a later time.
+The req.uuid is used for the client to [[t-rust/docs/_gitbook-dev-docs/z_glossary/queries|query]] [[t-rust/docs/_gitbook-dev-docs/z_glossary/txn]] execution result at a later time.
 The TARGET_ACTOR is the name of the receiving A actor, it's "someone.sample_txn_executor".
 If you're wondering where this name comes from, you can find it from the mainifest.yaml in sample-txn-executor/impl/manifest.yaml.
 This is how the TEA Project locates and identifies every actor.

 ## check_auth